Types of Child Sexual Abuse

 [Trigger Warning: The following content contains information on sexual and physical violence which some readers may find disturbing.]

 The law can punish any person who uses children in any form of media (advertisements, internet, printed form, etc.) for sexual gratification.
-This includes1:
+This includes(( Section 13, The Protection of Children from Sexual Offences Act, 2012.)):

 • Representing a child’s sexual organs